Principal curvatures and parallel surfaces of wave fronts: Preliminaries

 We recall behavior of curvatures of fronts near non-degenerate singular points $p$.
-Let $f:V\to\R^3$ be a front and $\nu$ a unit normal vector.
+Let $f:\Sig\to\R^3$ be a front and $\nu$ a unit normal vector.
 Let $K$ and $H$ denote the Gaussian and the mean curvature of a front $f$.
 It is known that $H$ is unbounded near $p$ ({\cite[Corollary 3.5]{suy}}).
 On the other hand, for the Gaussian curvature $K$, it is known that $K$ is bounded near $p$ if and only if the second fundamental form vanishes along the singular curve $\gamma$ ({\cite[Theorem 3.1]{suy}}).
-For $K$ and $H$, the notions called the \textit{rationally bounded} and the {\it rationally continuous} are introduced in \cite{msuy}.

 Next we recall behavior of principal curvature maps of a front $f$ at singular points.
 Let us assume that there are no umbilic points on $V$.
 Then there exists a local coordinate system $(U;u,v)$ centered at $p$ such that $f_u$ and $\nu_u$ $($resp. $f_v$ and $\nu_v)$ are linearly dependent on $U$.
 In particular, the pair $\{f_u,\nu_u\}$ (resp. $\{f_v,\nu_v\}$) does not vanish at the same time ({\cite[Lemma 1.3]{mu}}).
 Such a coordinate system is called a \textit{principal curvature line coordinate} introduced in \cite{mu}.
 For this local coordinate system $(U;u,v)$, we define the maps $\Lambda_i:U\to P^1(\R)$ $(i=1,2)$ which are called the {\it principal curvature maps} (\cite{mu}) as the proportional ratio of the real projective line $P^1(\R)$ by